06abi/aws-ec2-web-hosting/README.md

 ## 🔒 Optional Improvements

 - Add SSL using Certbot for HTTPS
-- Connect a custom domain using Route 53
+- Connect a custom domain using Route

-## 📸 Screenshots

-(Insert screenshots using GitHub upload button)

 ## 📚 Learnings